cosmicpudding/fluffy-happiness/README.md

 # fluffy-happiness
-Test repository to demonstrate Git commands
+Test repository to demonstrate Git commands.
+Developed in Python 3.6, spheal with it.